 In many ways the risks are just the same as a business set up purely for profit purposes.
 You still have obligations if you have employees to have employers’ liability insurance, while public liability insurance is just as important (volunteers ‘working’ for you can incur the same liabilities for your business as a paid employee).
 Other insurance cover such as for your premises and any office contents is also important.

-Just because your business is a social enterprise does not mean that people will not sue you if they believe they have suffered as a result of your negligence, which can mean that professional indemnity insurance is also an important consideration if your social enterprise provides advice.
+Just because your business is a social enterprise does not mean that people will not sue you if they believe they have suffered as a result of your negligence, which can mean that business indemnity insurance is also an important consideration if your social enterprise provides advice.

 A purpose for profit